 Used Car CPI and Car-Buying Conditions

 The approach for car-buying conditions is identical to the approaches for real household income and home-buying; here, we match a question on the survey asking after attitudes towards car-buying conditions to the BLS’s Used Car CPI.
-Once again, during the Biden Presidency, none of Democrats, Republicans, nor Independents exhibited a significant β1 estimated coefficient; however, each group exhibited a positive significant coefficient.
+Once again, during the Biden Presidency, none of Democrats, Republicans, nor Independents exhibited a significant β1 estimated coefficient; however, each group exhibited a positive and statistically significant coefficient.
 Effectively, this suggests that while rising used car prices would not have affected respondents’ attitudes towards car-buying conditions during Trump’s presidency, they did during Biden’s presidency with a positive correlation.

 Then, for an average monthly percent change in used car prices, Democrats, Republicans, and